SJalltheway5/MediaTools/README.md

     Concatenating audio and video ...
     Removing temp files ...
 ```
-`mkproxy` uses `ffmpeg` to transcode video to either H.264 (default) or ProResProxy and the `drawtext` video filter to generate either drop-frame (default) or non-drop-frame timecode.
-Any audio streams present in the original video files will be copied to the new proxy files without transcoding.
 #### TODO:
   - [ ] make framerate default to original media's, not `29.97`
   - [ ] add LUT support
 ## lufsnorm
-a tool for normalizing audio based on LUFS
+#### a tool for normalizing audio based on LUFS
+`lufsnorm` is a simple frontend for `ffmpeg`'s `loudnorm` audio filter.
+More information can be found [here](https://k.ylo.ph/2016/04/04/loudnorm.html).
+It may be superfluous alongside digital audio workstations that support loudness normalization, such as Ardour 5.
 ```
 Usage:
   lufsnorm  <options>  <files to process>